Epidural steroid injection

 Epidural steroid injection (ESI) is a technique in which corticosteroids and a local anesthetic are injected into the epidural space around the spinal cord in an effort to improve spinal stenosis, spinal disc herniation, or both.
-It is of benefit with a rare rate of major side effects.
+It is of limited benefit but has infrequent major side effects.
 The Food and Drug Administration (FDA) has not approved ESI for pain management, and has raised concerns about rare, but serious, side effects.

 Medical uses

 Epidural steroid injection for sciatica and spinal stenosis is of unclear effect.
 The evidence to support use in the cervical spine is not very good.
 When medical imaging is not used to determine the proper spot for injection, ESI benefits appear to be of short-term benefit when used in sciatica.
 It is unclear if ESI is useful for chronic pain after spinal surgery.

 Steroid effectiveness

 Steroids are included in ESI based on the belief that steroids reduce inflammation, but clinical practice has indicated that steroids plus lidocaine (anesthetic) produces no greater reduction in pain than lidocaine alone.
 The fact that there is no association between quantity of steroid and reported pain reduction has caused speculation of a placebo effect for steroids.